WestonSF/ArcGISDataToolkit/ReadMe.md

 # Data Update

 The data update toolset contains a number of tools and scripts to update data from a varierty of different sources.
-Three tools are available.
+The following tools are available:

 #### Update from Link
 Downloads a zipped up file geodatabase from a download link.
 Updates data in a geodatabase from the zip file and